 Nov.
 15: The military announces that Mugabe is under house arrest and an operation has begun to arrest "criminals" around him who harmed the economy.
 Unpopular first lady Grace Mugabe, who many feared would replace Mnangagwa and even succeed her husband, disappears from view.

 Nov.
 16: State-run media publish extraordinary photos of a smiling Mugabe shaking hands with the army commander at the State House amid negotiations on the president's exit as the military tries to avoid accusations of a coup.

 Nov.
 17: The army, which continues to refer to Mugabe as president, allows him to make his first public appearance since house arrest.
 He appears at a graduation ceremony to polite applause.

 Nov.
 18: The bulk of the capital's roughly 1.6 million people pour into the streets in an anti-Mugabe demonstration that even days ago would have brought a police crackdown.

 Nov.
-20: The ruling party's Central Committee says it will begin impeachment proceedings.
-The military says Mugabe and Mnangagwa have made contact and the fired deputy will return to Zimbabwe "shortly."
+20: The ruling party's Central Committee says it will begin impeachment proceedings when Parliament resumes Tuesday, while Mugabe calls a Cabinet meeting for the same day.
+The military says Mugabe and Mnangagwa have made contact and will talk when the fired deputy returns to Zimbabwe "shortly."